News from NIHCM

 Promising Practices in MCH

-We continue to update our Promising Practices in Maternal & Child Health searchable database, a collection of emerging and promising health plan programs and collaborations.
-This database allows you to learn more about the MCH activities and priorities of health plans and foundations from across the country with a goal of facilitating program replication and fostering new collaborations between health plans and other MCH stakeholders, especially those working in communities and in the public sector.
-We invite you to submit your public-private partnership success stories for inclusion in the Promising Practices in MCH database.
+NIHCM Foundation is pleased to announce the launch of our Promising Practices in Maternal & Child Health searchable database—a collection of emerging and promising health plan programs and collaborations.
+This database allows you to learn more about the MCH activities and priorities of health plans from across the country with a goal of facilitating program replication and fostering new collaborations between health plans and other MCH stakeholders, especially those working in communities and in the public sector.
+We continue to invite you to submit your public-private partnership success stories for inclusion in the Promising Practices in MCH database.
+Please visit our website for more information and the submission form.

 Health Plan Initiatives to Improve MCH